jeremy-banks/devops/README.md

 ## Initial Setup
 1. Create AWS Account to be Organization root
-1. Create temporary non-Console IAM user in Organization root, attach AdministratorAccess, and create an Access Key
+1. Create non-Console IAM user named "superadmin" with AdministratorAccess and create an Access Key/Secret to be used in AWS CLI profile named "superadmin"
 1. Deploy terraform/aws/org-ou-account-management to create additional AWS Organization Units and Accounts
 1. Update the terraform/variables.tf account_numbers map with the newly created Account numbers
+1. Deploy terraform/aws/iam-groups-and-roles, and create a new AWS CLI profile named "automation" with output of terraform
 1. ### YOU ARE HERE

-1. Deploy terraform/aws/iam-groups-and-roles
+1. Deploy terraform/aws/
-1.
-1.
-1.
 1. Comment out provider_role_name variable in terraform/aws/org-iam-groups-and-roles/terraform.tfvars
 1. Deploy terraform/aws/terraform-framework to create resources for terraform
   1. Migrate tfstate to s3 *